BUILTNYU/restaurantRecoSystem/README.md

 A. The expected output for  `main/main.py` is three restaurant recommendations

-B. Please refer to section 2 bulletin 3 for detailed explanation about the output format
+B. Please refer to [section Descriptions - bulletin 3.Two main services] for detailed explanation about the output format.
+Note that if you don't have customer data in the database, you cannot test the feedback part.

 ### 7. Demo Website (Optional):